medialab/minet/docs/cli.md

                                 top of --filename-template.
 Defaults to "flat".
                                 All of the strategies are described at the end of this help.
-  -g {chrome,chromium,edge,firefox,opera}, --grab-cookies {chrome,chromium,edge,firefox,opera}
+  -g, --grab-cookies {chrome,chromium,edge,firefox,opera}
                                 Whether to attempt to grab cookies from your computer's browser (supports "firefox",
                                 "chrome", "chromium", "opera" and "edge").
-  -H HEADERS, --header HEADERS  Custom headers used with every requests.
+  -H, --header HEADERS          Custom headers used with every requests.
   --insecure                    Whether to allow ssl errors when performing
                                 requests or not.
   --keep-failed-contents        Whether to keep & write contents for failed